emitanaka/AASC2020/content/news/2019-07-19-asc2020-coming-to-victoria.md

 tags: []
 ---

-At AASC2018, Rotorua, New Zealand, it was decided that the next Australiasia Applied Statistics Conference will be held in Victoria.
+At AASC2018, Rotorua, New Zealand, it was decided that the next Australasian Applied Statistics Conference will be held in Victoria.
 Murray Hannah will chair this next AASC.